OzanBoran/Light-Dark-Mode/README.md

 ### `imgMode(color)`

-This function takes a `color` parameter and updates the source of three images accordingly.
+This function takes a `color` parameter and updates the source of the images accordingly.
 It is used to set the images for both dark and light modes.

 ### `darkMode()`